fleschutz/CWTS/README.md

 To enforce the Zero Warnings Policy turn warnings into errors.
 That way warnings can not be ignored because the build fails.
 This can be turned on for all warnings at once.
 The corresponding compiler options are `-Werror` for Clang and GCC and `/WX` for MSVC.

-Dear OS/framework/library developers: introducing the Zero Warnings Policy depends on the underlying operating system, framework and libraries beeing used.
+Dear OS/framework/library developers: introducing the Zero Warnings Policy heavily depends on the operating system, framework and libraries beeing used.
 Please make sure your header files can be used without getting any compiler warnings!

 Links
 -----